Tianyihu212/Materarbeit/README.md

 (3) Which local feature is suitable for codebook Construction? <br/>
 (4) How to incorporate local Features and global Features for landmark re-ranking? <br/>
 <br/>
 RQ1 I downloaded the data set of the [Google landmark dataset](https://github.com/cvdfoundation/google-landmark) of [kaggle competition](https://www.kaggle.com/c/landmark-retrieval-2021/code?competitionId=29761), and deeply analyzed the number of noise images in the data set, the gray-scale images in the data set, the number of images in each category, the shooting time of each image, exif information, etc. In-depth analysis.
-The relevant code is in the download_mac folder. <br/>
+The relevant code is in the [data preprocess folder](https://github.com/Tianyihu212/Materarbeit/tree/main/data%20preprocess). <br/>
 <br/>
 RQ2 see figure <br/>
 ![Aaron Swartz](https://github.com/Tianyihu212/Materarbeit/raw/main/framework.png)